apiaryio/dredd/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] To write docs
 - [ ] To write tests
-- [ ] To put [Conventional Changelog](https://dredd.readthedocs.io/en/latest/contributing/#sem-rel) prefixes in front of all my commits
+- [ ] To put [Conventional Changelog](https://dredd.readthedocs.io/en/latest/contributing/#sem-rel) prefixes in front of all my commits and run `npm run lint`